-[a108y1996s190]190 Functions of Electoral Commission
+190. Functions of Electoral Commission

-(1) The Electoral Commission must-
+- 1. The Electoral Commission must - a. manage elections of national, provincial and municipal legislative bodies in accordance with national legislation; - b. ensure that those elections are free and fair; and - c. declare the results of those elections within a period that must be prescribed by national legislation and that is as short as reasonably possible.

-- (a) manage elections of national, provincial and municipal legislative bodies in accordance with national legislation; - (b) ensure that those elections are free and fair; and - (c) declare the results of those elections within a period that must be prescribed by national legislation and that is as short as reasonably possible. - (2) The Electoral Commission has the additional powers and functions prescribed by national legislation.
+by national legislation.